Ministerial Code: Section 3 – Ministers and Appointments

-Setting out the rules regarding special advisers (temporary civil servants who are political agents of the minister), how many each minister may appoint, and their powers and duties.
-Also covered is the appointment of Parliamentary Private Secretaries (backbenchers who act as an unpaid secretary to the minister, to gain experience and credit with the party), whose appointments require written authority from the prime minister.
+Sets out the rules regarding special advisers (temporary civil servants who are political advisers to ministers, based in ministers' offices), how many each minister may appoint, and their powers and duties.
+Also covered is the appointment of Parliamentary Private Secretaries (backbenchers who act as an unpaid secretary to the minister, to gain experience and credit with the party) — such appointments require written authority from the prime minister.
 PPSs are not members of the Government, but are expected to form part of the payroll vote, and support all government initiatives in the House of Commons.

 The section states that where a minister is allocated an official residence, they must ensure that all personal tax liabilities, including any Council Tax, are properly discharged and that they personally pay such liabilities.

 Section 4 – Ministers and Their Departments

-Ministers and Their Departments regards the machinery of government (the structure of government departments and how responsibilities can be transferred), and how ministers should ensure that their work is covered during any absence from London, even for constituency business.
+Ministers and Their Departments describes the machinery of government (the structure of government departments and how responsibilities can be transferred), and how ministers should ensure that their work is covered during any absence from London, even for constituency business.

 Section 5 – Ministers and Civil Servants

-This section, Ministers and Civil Servants, regards ministerial relationships with the Civil Service.
+This section, Ministers and Civil Servants, regulates ministerial relationships with the Civil Service.
 It states that ministers "must uphold the political impartiality of the Civil Service, and not ask civil servants to act in any way which would conflict with the Civil Service Code."

 Section 6 – Ministers' Constituency and Party Interests

 Ministers' Constituency and Party Interests directs ministers to refrain from using government property and resources in their role as an MP.
-For example, political leaflets must not be distributed at the expense of public funds.
-Ministers with a conflict of interest between their government role and their constituency (for example, a transport minister may have to balance the desire of his constituents not to have a new airport built near their town, with his government duties) are simply advised to act cautiously; "ministers are advised to take particular care."
+For example, the distribution of political leaflets must not be paid for with departmental/governmental funds.
+Ministers with a conflict of interest between their government role and their constituency role (for example, a transport minister may have to balance desires of his constituents to not have a new airport built near their town, with his government duties) are simply advised to act cautiously: "ministers are advised to take particular care."

 Section 7 – Ministers' Private Interests

-This section requires ministers to provide their Permanent Secretary with a complete list of any financial interests they have.
-In March 2009, this list was released to the public for the first time.
-It is collated and made available by the Cabinet Office.
+This section requires ministers to provide their Permanent Secretary, the civil servant in charge of their department of state, with a complete list of any financial interests they have.
+In March 2009, these lists were released to the public for the first time.
+A collated list is made available by the Cabinet Office.
 Officials sometimes need to restrict "interested" ministers' access to certain papers, to ensure impartiality.

 Guidelines are set out as to maintaining neutrality for ministers who are members of a trade union.
 No minister should accept gifts or hospitality from any person or organisation when a conflict of interest could arise.
 A list of gifts, and how they were dealt with on an individual basis, is published annually.